RuilongWang1215/ML-uv-theory/README.md

 # ML-uv-theory

-This project focuses on using symbolic regression algorithms to develop interpretable predictive models for correction term of uv-theory, specifically using symbolic regression methods like PySR and DSO.
+This project focuses on using symbolic regression algorithms to develop interpretable predictive models for correction term of uv-theory, specifically using symbolic regression methods like [PySR](https://github.com/MilesCranmer/PySR) and [DSO](https://github.com/dso-org/deep-symbolic-optimization).
+Note that to install the package of DSO, the python version cannot be higher than 3.6.

 ## Table of Contents
 - [Data](#data)